-Chevrolet wisely ditched the too-high-tech capacitive buttons and Star Trek-inspired shiny white plastic for a more conventional interior.
+Chevrolet wisely ditched the too-high-tech capacitive buttons and Star Trek-inspired shiny white plastic of the original Volt for a more conventional interior.
 It was a smart move, and one that works beautifully, with a sensible layout that includes a great new touch-screen infotainment display.
 A multi-info display between the main gauges lets you use buttons on the steering wheel to monitor speed, battery use and myriad other functions.
-Front-seat room is fine, but the rear seat is still on the tight side for taller passengers, while the new fifth seating position is for short trips only.
+Front-seat room is fine, but the rear seat is still on the tight side for taller passengers, while the new fifth-seat position is for short trips only.

 Apparently, someone in Chevy design decided it would be a good idea for their flagship EV to NOT look dopey.
-Good call, we say, as the 2017 Volt is maybe the first alternative-fuel vehicle that people will buy simply because they fell in love with its appearance.
-While it retains the same general design theme -- 5-door hatchback; metallic grille inserts; the lightning bolt through the "V" in Volt on the badge -- its execution is spot-on.
-The proportions look excellent, the wide stance and narrow grille and headlights give it a distinctly sporty appearance.
+Good call, we say, as the 2018 Volt is maybe the first alternative-fuel vehicle that people will buy simply because they fell in love with its appearance.
+While it retains the original’s general design theme -- 5-door hatchback; metallic grille inserts; the lightning bolt through the "V" in Volt on the badge -- its execution is spot-on.
+The proportions look excellent, the wide stance and narrow grille and headlights giving it a distinctly sporty appearance.

-The base 2017 Chevrolet Volt LT has a Manufacturer’s Suggested Retail Price (MSRP) just over the $34,000 mark, including the $875 destination charge.
+The base 2018 Chevrolet Volt LT has a Manufacturer’s Suggested Retail Price (MSRP) just shy of the $34,100 mark, including the $875 destination charge.
 Note, that's before deducting $7,500 in federal tax credits, not to mention any state or local credits.
-The 2017 Volt Premier adds leather seats and more, bumping the price to about $38,500.
+The 2018 Volt Premier adds leather seats and more, bumping the price to about $38,500.
 As for competition, other plug-in hybrids like the Ford C-Max Energi aren't much less expensive, but offer significantly less range.
 Some pure EVs like the Nissan Leaf are also less expensive, but don't have the ability to go much past 80 miles without needing a full recharge.
-Historically, electric vehicles don't do well when it comes to resale value, and the Volt splits the difference between the Ford C-Max Energi and Toyota Prius Plug-In.
+Historically, electric vehicles don't do well when it comes to resale value, and the Volt splits the difference between the Ford C-Max Energi and Toyota Prius Prime.
 Be sure to check the KBB.com Fair Purchase Price to see what others in your area paid for their new Volt.

 Under the Hood